-- b.
-Agency staff will send the proposal packet to appropriate agency commissions as informational briefings.
+- The Working Group Recommendation will be made available for a 30-day public comment period. - Agency staff will send the proposal packet to appropriate agency commissions as informational briefings.
 Due to meeting schedules, these briefings may take place outside of the formal 30-day public comment period. - 4.
 Working Group will modify the recommendation as needed based on public comment and submit the full proposal packet to OPAC for review.
-The proposal packet contents will be organized into two sections: - a.
-All non-recommended public proposals, agency feasibility reports and recommendations; - b.
+The proposal packet contents will be organized into two sections: - All non-recommended public proposals, agency feasibility reports and recommendations; - b.
 Working Group Recommendation and public comment summary.